Downster/Downster/README.md

 I have a collection of the tasks I have completed for various courses I have done in my repositories section.

-You can find me on CodeWars as Downster
+You can find me and my completed Kata on CodeWars as Downster (https://www.codewars.com/users/Downster/completed)

 You can find me on CodeGym as John Dangle (level 8)